 Deception and Discovering the Truth About God

-In the dream, I saw a pile of ancient teachings about God; creeds, doctrines, and affirmations about His nature.
-About who He is and what He has planned for us.
+The other night, I had a dream about deception.
+In the dream, I saw a pile of ancient teachings about God—creeds, doctrines, and affirmations about His nature—lessons about who He is and what He has planned for us.
 The teachings had been handed down from generation to generation and were regarded as all the truth that could be known about Him.